yhmchen/2-flavor-solar-neutrino-oscillation/README.md

 Function: solar_electron_density()

--Reads the standard BP2000 solar model data from a file for each point.
+- Reads the standard BP2000 solar model data from a file for each point.

--Converts the read data into electron density values.
+- Converts the read data into electron density values.

--Uses Avogadro's number (N_A) for unit conversion.
+- Uses Avogadro's number (N_A) for unit conversion.

--The electron density unit here is cm⁻³.
+- The electron density unit here is cm⁻³.

 ```python
 # Example usage